OUR TEAM

 Favourite Mental Health Quote: “Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.”
 Kahlil Gibran

-Janine Core - Admin Officer
+Janine Core - Project Officer

 Janine is a qualified Teacher of English, teaching at a high school for 16 years and following a trauma-led approach.
 Following that, she spent 2 years in special needs administration before moving to Scotland in October 2022.
 Janine has experience in adolescent mental health through her work in education and aims to extend her knowledge further.
 Outside of work, Janine enjoys arts, crafts and walking.